code-423n4/2024-02-thruster/README.md

 ## Automated Findings / Publicly Known Issues

+- The 4naly3er report for `thruster-clmm` can be found [here](https://github.com/code-423n4/2024-02-thruster/blob/main/4naly3er-report-thruster-clmm.md).
-The 4naly3er report can be found [here](https://github.com/code-423n4/2024-02-thruster/blob/main/4naly3er-report.md).
+- The 4naly3er report for `thruster-treasure` can be found [here](https://github.com/code-423n4/2024-02-thruster/blob/main/4naly3er-report-thruster-treasure.md).
+- `thruster-cfmm` uses Solidity version 0.5.16 and isn't compatible with 4naly3er
+- The [slither.txt](https://github.com/code-423n4/2024-02-thruster/blob/main/thruster-protocol/thruster-clmm/slither.txt) output for `thruster-clmm`
+- The [slither.txt](https://github.com/code-423n4/2024-02-thruster/blob/main/thruster-protocol/thruster-cfmm/slither.txt) output for `thruster-cfmm`
+- The [slither.txt](https://github.com/code-423n4/2024-02-thruster/blob/main/thruster-protocol/thruster-treasure/slither.txt) output for `thruster-treasure`

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

-[ ⭐️ SPONSORS: Are there any known issues or risks deemed acceptable that shouldn't lead to a valid finding?
-If so, list them here. ]

 # Overview

-Thruster is a Uniswap V2 and V3 fork codebase with modifications to the code to match Blast specific features, and also provide implementation for support of a V3 gauge system to be implemneted in the future.
+Thruster is a Uniswap V2 and V3 fork codebase with modifications to the code to match Blast specific features, and also provide implementation for support of a V3 gauge system to be implemented in the future.
 The V3 gauge system is out of scope for this audit, but is included in the `ThrusterPool` codebase marked as `gauge`.

 A changelog of the modifications can be found in the `ThrusterAudits_Changelog.pdf` file.
 Additionally, there are two open pull requests, one to show the diffs between the new code and the original V2 core + periphery code, and the other one to show the diffs between the new code and the original V3 core + periphery code.

 Additionally, we include a single ThrusterTreasure.sol file that is used to perform a lottery draw like feature.
 This relies on using the Pyth Entropy product, which relies on off-chain components.
-The contract itself also relies on an admin to update the merkle proof for how many tickets a user is entitled to claim, as the number of tickets is also computed off chain.
+The contract itself also relies on an admin to update the Merkle proof for how many tickets a user is entitled to claim, as the number of tickets is also computed off chain.
 Off-chain components are out of scope for this audit, and problems that are caused by admin error are out of scope for the audit.

 ## Links